Tooth Extraction: Procedure, Risks And Recovery

 You should also limit strenuous activity, as well as avoid hot liquids and not drink through a straw.
 Under normal circumstances, discomfort should lessen within three days to two weeks.
 However, if the patient is in severe pain and do not feel relaxed and cant get rid of swelling and pain so please do contact or visit our experts immediately.

-Whether you’re a seasoned pro or a tooth extraction newbie, your best bet for a successful and uncomplicated procedure is to follow your dentist’s recommendations carefully before and after the procedure.
-Tooth extraction makes room for something better and can help keep your smile healthy and confident.
+Whether you’re a seasoned pro or a extraction newbie, your best bet for a successful and uncomplicated procedure is to follow your dentist’s recommendations carefully before and after the procedure.
+Extraction makes room for something better and can help keep your smile healthy and confident.

 A person will have a consultation with our expert dentist or oral surgeon prior to the extraction.